RubyMetric/rbenv-for-windows/README.md

 ### local version

 Like `rbenv` we also don't hook on changing location.
 We use shims too.
-Our shims is directly in every ruby `bin` directory.
+Our shims are directly in every ruby `bin` directory.
 Every ruby-related command has a `PowerShell` script individually, this script is called `shim`.
 The script will delegate to the correct version's `bin` directory. **No hack in path at all!**

 <br>